 Daniel Black (M.S.
 Environmental Science, 2014) has accepted the position of Physical Science Technician with the U.S. Bureau of Reclamation in Alamosa, CO.
 The project he will be working on, the Closed Basin Project, uses a system of wells and channels to transfer water from the closed basin to the Rio Grande to help meet downstream water supply needs.
 This position incorporates both field and lab work.
-Daniel also interviewed for positions in Bremerton, WA and Pearl Harbor, HI, but chose Alamosa, CO because of his interest in water resources management and hydrology.
+Daniel also interviewed for positions in Bremerton, WA, and Pearl Harbor, HI, but chose Alamosa, CO because of his interest in water resources management and hydrology.

 Rylleigh Harstad, Ridge Smenner, and Sal Espinosa work in University of Florida Labs thanks to NSF Grant- 7/29/14

-As a part of an NSF funded grant, AIPG officers Salvador Espinosa, Ridge Smenner, and Rylleigh Harstad travelled to Gainesville, FL with Dr. Clint Barineau for the opportunity to work in the labs at the University of Florida.
+As a part of an NSF funded grant, AIPG officers Salvador Espinosa, Ridge Smenner, and Rylleigh Harstad traveled to Gainesville, FL with Dr. Clint Barineau for the opportunity to work in the labs at the University of Florida.
 While there, the three of them worked with CSU alumnus/previous AIPG CSU chapter member and current graduate student/teaching assistant at UF, Austin Sagul on a variety of projects.
-Dr. Paul Mueller of UF was their host for the week, and was able to give them an inside look at the work involved with being a graduate student at a large research institution.
-They had the opportunity to work with some incredible equipment, including an SEM, XRF, and ICP mass spectrometer, and gained invaluable experience from the trip.
+Dr. Paul Mueller of UF was their host for the week and was able to give them an inside look at the work involved with being a graduate student at a large research institution.
+They had the opportunity to work with some incredible equipment, including a SEM, XRF, and ICP mass spectrometer, and gained invaluable experience from the trip.